informalsystems/quartz/crates/contracts/tee-ra/README.md

 # Quartz TEE Remote Attestation (quartz-tee-ra)

 Quartz TEE Remote Attestation is a Rust library that provides functionality for verifying Intel SGX remote attestations.
-It supports both EPID and DCAP attestation protocols, making it a versatile tool for secure enclave-based applications.
+It supports DCAP attestation protocols, making it a versatile tool for secure enclave-based applications.

 ## Features

-- EPID attestation verification
 - DCAP attestation verification
 - Support for Intel SGX quote parsing and validation
 - Integration with MobileCoin's attestation verifier